hashkat/hashkat/docs/tutorial04.md

 <span style="color:black; font-family:Georgia; font-size:1.5em;">June 2015 - This site is currently under construction.
 Please return regularly over the course of the summer for further updates. </span>

-# The Twitter Preferential Follow Model
+# The Twitter Suggest Follow Model

-Going through several exercises on the different configurations of the twitter preferential follow model, this tutorial should take approximately 1 hour to complete
+Going through several exercises on the different configurations of the twitter suggest follow model, this tutorial should take approximately 1 hour to complete

 Based on Albert-Laszlo Barabasi's research, a twitter preferential follow model is one in which entities tend to follow users with the highest degree, aka highest number of followers.
 The twitter preferential method is influenced heavily by the [Barabasi-Albert Model](http://en.wikipedia.org/wiki/Barab%C3%A1si%E2%80%93Albert_model), generating networks